Skip to main content

 });

-3. browser.js will import the endpoints configured in the handlers.js file, and wrap them in a higher order function from the msw/browser library to set up these mock endpoints and intercept them when getting called from the client:
+The browser.js file will import the endpoints configured in the handlers.js file.
+It wraps them in a higher order function from the msw/browser library.
+This sets up mock endpoints and intercepts them when getting called from the client:

 // src/mocks/browser.js